missionfailed/InteractiveGadgets/README.md

 To run the project you need to download the folder _7segment2displays from this repository directly into your Arduino folder.

-After that is done, open the .ino file contained in the folder, allow Arduino IDE to load and then click on build.
+After that is done, open the .ino file contained in the folder, allow Arduino IDE to load and then click on _build_.

 **CURRENT STATUS OF THE PROJECT**